Diplomatic Passport GDR Minister

-The passport together with other items from Mielkes property including his wife’s passport was sold by a collector in summer 2004.
+The passport together with other items from Mielke’s property including his wife’s passport was sold by a collector in summer 2004.
 The final result is unknown.
-However the passports of East Germany are a very interesting, especially the early years which are nowadays hard to find.
+However, the passports of East Germany are very interesting, especially the early years which are nowadays hard to find.
 Luckily I do have a quite comprehensive collection of East German documents including another diplomatic passport of another important party figure – Gunther Mittag.
+Diplomatic Passport GDR Minister

 Erich Mielke, Powerful Head of Stasi, East Germany’s Vast Spy Network, Dies at 92